|

 Example:

-A fundamental notion in the design is that every octet of data sent over a TCP connection has a sequence number.
-Since every octet is sequenced, each of them can be acknowledged.
+A fundamental notion in the design is that every packet of data sent over a TCP connection has a sequence number.
+Since every packet is sequenced, each of them can be acknowledged.
 The acknowledgment mechanism employed is cumulative so that an acknowledgment of sequence number X indicates that all octets up to but not including X have been received.
 This mechanism allows for straight-forward duplicate detection in the presence of retransmission.
 Numbering of octets within a segment is that the first data octet immediately following the header is the lowest numbered, and the following octets are numbered consecutively.

 It is essential to remember that the actual sequence number space is finite, though very large.
 This space ranges from 0 to 2**32 - 1.
 Since the space is finite, all arithmetic dealing with sequence numbers must be performed modulo 2**32.
 This unsigned arithmetic preserves the relationship of sequence numbers as they cycle from 2**32 - 1 to 0 again.
 There are some subtleties to computer modulo arithmetic, so great care should be taken in programming the comparison of such values.
 The symbol "=<" means "less than or equal" (modulo 2**32).